netscaler/Netscaler-Powershell-Module/README.md

 *  PowerShell version 3.0
 * As well as .Net version 4.x [http://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx](http://msdn.microsoft.com/en-us/library/5a4x27ek(v=vs.110).aspx)
-* A Citrix Netscaler application.
+* A Citrix Netscaler appliance.
 If you don't have one available to you, see the Additional Information section

 Install